 By comparison, it took 1,997 days for the S&P 500 to recover to the pre-Great Recession high that it reached on Oct.
 9, 2007.
 It wasn’t until March 28, 2013, that stocks would fully recover.

 7. An emergency fund is the best investment you can have.

 The biggest lesson of the 2020 stock market crash and recession is just how vital an emergency fund is.
-Saving for a rainy day isn’t nearly as sexy as picking a stock at a rock-bottom price and watching it soar.
+Its value may not be as obvious, since saving for a rainy day isn’t nearly as sexy as picking a stock at a rock-bottom price and watching it soar.

 Your emergency fund may not earn you the bragging rights you get from picking a winning stock.
 But it safeguards the investments you already have, because you can turn to your savings rather than cashing out if you lose your job or have a big expense after the market crashes.
 Peace of mind and security matter more than bragging rights.

 Focus on your emergency fund regardless of what’s happening in the stock market.
 Once your savings are in good shape, you can afford to use a crash as an opportunity to invest more if that’s what you want.